 “She would have a birthday cake for Jesus on Christmas Day, and we would ask ‘Can we get some of that?'” said Marge.
 “And she would reply, ‘No, no. It’s going to Sunday School.’
 That was always her example.
 Give to those who don’t have as much.”

 Although her children didn’t attend UM, the value of the Montevallo experience is not lost on them, both because of their love for their mother and their dedication to higher education.

 “What makes this University important is that it was important to our mother,” said Bill Dorman, Minnie’s son.
 “Having that knowledge, we felt deeply that it was important to create a scholarship for the place that had benefitted her life so much and a campus that meant so much to her.”

-Fred and Suzie’s gift supports the University’s comprehensive fundraising campaign, The Campaign for the University of Montevallo: It’s About Family, a multi-million dollar investment in the knowledge, expertise and values that Montevallo graduates take into their lives and into their professions.
-For more information contact Comprehensive Campaign Director Gary Johnson at 205-665-6217.
+The Dorman’s gift supports the University’s comprehensive fundraising campaign The Campaign for the University of Montevallo: It’s About Family, a multimillion dollar investment in the knowledge, expertise and values that Montevallo graduates take into their lives and professions.
+For more information about The Campaign for Montevallo: It’s About Family, contact Gary Johnson, comprehensive campaign director, at 205-665-6217.